rduplain/rduplain/README.md

 > Software as craft, <br/>
 > command line as IDE.

-GitHub's timeline has history back to 2008.
+GitHub's [timeline][timeline] has history back to 2008.
 Production projects since 2022 are privately hosted elsewhere.
 Easter eggs throughout, including:

 * [an instrument controller][guppi] embedded in a Python REPL w/tab completion of memory locations
 * the BSP/community patches that I fixed to run [a custom Linux][linux] on the [PineNote e-reader][pinenote]